-The haematocrit effect with fluid-fluid levels is the result by layering of heavier cellular elements of blood located dependent to liquid supernatant, and may be seen on CT or MRI.
+The haematocrit effect with fluid-fluid levels is the result by layering of heavier cellular elements of blood located dependent to a liquid supernatant.
+It can be seen on CT or MRI.
 It is most frequently seen in the setting of anticoagulation therapy or coagulopathy.

 - 1. Haaga JR, Boll D. CT and MRI of the whole body.
 Mosby.
 (2009) ISBN:0323053750.
 Read it at Google Books - Find it at Amazon